Perfect Illusion

 "Perfect Illusion" is a song recorded by American singer Lady Gaga.
 It was released for digital download on September 9, 2016, through Interscope Records as the lead single from her fifth studio album, Joanne (2016).
 The track was written and produced by Gaga, Kevin Parker, Mark Ronson and BloodPop.
-A synth-pop, dance-rock and pop rock song, "Perfect Illusion" lyrically delves on the singer's "highest of highs and lowest of lows" in a relationship, and is ultimately a commentary on social media.
+A dance-rock, synth-pop, electro-rock, and pop rock song, "Perfect Illusion" lyrically delves on the singer's "highest of highs and lowest of lows" in a relationship, and is ultimately a commentary on social media.
 Gaga wrote the lyrics using her Underwood typewriter; after numerous permutations the composers derived the final track.
 Speculation that the song referred to Gaga's ex-boyfriend Taylor Kinney was refuted by the singer.

 The recording's release was preceded by multiple teasers and collage of images on the singer's social media accounts.
 Music critics gave mixed to positive reviews for "Perfect Illusion", with many of them noting similarities to the work of American musician Bruce Springsteen.
 Commercially, the song reached number 15 on the US Billboard Hot 100, as well as entered a number of subordinate charts.
 It achieved the top position in France and in the digital charts of Finland and Greece, and the top 10 in the Czech Republic, Hungary, Italy, Scotland and Slovakia.

 The music video that accompanied "Perfect Illusion" was directed by Ruth Hogben and Andrea Gelardin.
 It premiered during the second season of television series Scream Queens on Fox.
 The video shows Gaga dancing and singing the song in a desert during a rave, with guest appearances by the songwriters and producers.
 Critics both praised and gave negative feedback regarding the simplicity of the clip.
 The singer performed "Perfect Illusion" on her Dive Bar Tour and Joanne World Tour, as well during television and media appearances.